kth-step/kth-step.github.io/README.md

 When copy-pasting configuration files from around the Internet, (try to keep it legal, and) try to keep documentation and comments.
 No need to remove it, because that's likely that (the next-)you will have forgotten about all of this the next time that a change will have to be made.
 Also, try to write short comments for everything.

+In order to update the website, just push to `master`.
+In other words, GitHub automatically deploys the website from the `master` branch.

 ## Running locally

+In order to update the website, you can either create direct Pull Requests here on GitHub or clone the repository and commit locally.
+The second option gives the ability to see changes before pushing the code.
+Please read the official documentation (links below) for installation instructions and how-to pages.

 ```
 # Only once, or when changing plugins